 - The only additional expenses incurred are 5 x evening meals & any spending money.

 *We reserve the right to alter tour itineraries without notice due to climatic conditions and other circumstances outside our control.

-Our January 7 Day Tasmania in Circle tour is our most popular itinerary offering with a little twist... it includes 2 nights stay on the Tasman Peninsula so we can offer an unforgettable 3 hour wilderness cruise along the spectacular coastline of the Tasman National Park.
+Our 7 Day Tasmania in Circle - Special tour is our most popular itinerary offering with a little twist... it includes 2-nights stay on the Tasman Peninsula so we can offer an unforgettable 3 hour wilderness cruise along the spectacular coastline of the Tasman National Park.
+Due to popular demand and amazing guest feedback we are once again offering this Special package.
 Fitting neatly into 1 week this tour is a great option for sampling Tasmania in its entirety.
-Covering approximately 1500km we explore many of Tassie’s premier attractions, moving fast enough to provide a fantastic overview of the island, yet slow enough to enjoy the sights!
-With 3 departure dates only this tour is a special January offering.
+Covering approximately 1000km we explore many of Tassie’s premier attractions, moving fast enough to provide a fantastic overview of the island, yet slow enough to enjoy the sights!
+With limited departure dates this tour is designed as a Summer offering to take advantage of the warmer weather.
 Suitable for all ages and fitness levels this is truely an amazing, small group travel experience.

 Day 1 – Arrive in Hobart

 Arrive today and travel into Hobart city at your leisure.
 Your accommodation for tonight is booked and waiting at the elegant, 4-star Movenpick Hotel centrally located and walking distance to the cities restaurant and shopping areas.